equal8888/Lubuntu-audio-powertool/README.md

 - Lubuntu 18.04
 - Debian 11

-In theory should work on other Debian based distributions but untested.
+might work on other Debian based distributions but untested.

 ## Usage